-- Property-related services and materials, including development of new homes
+- property-related services and materials, including development of new homes

-- Facilities management services
+- facilities management services

 - IT and digital equipment

-- Professional services
+- professional services

-- Office services, equipment and supplies
+- office services, equipment and supplies

-- Utilities
+- utilities

-- Housing management services and supplies.
+- housing management services and supplies.

 Our central Procurement Team supports the business, using category management processes and procedures to provide a robust framework for both procurement activities and contract management arrangements.
 Our category managers work closely with their assigned parts of the business to ensure appropriate contracts are in place for the provision of required goods and services and that contracts are managed to ensure required performance is delivered.
-Included within the performance management framework is onsite visits with suppliers to ensure that contract standards are met in practice.
+Included within the performance management framework are onsite visits with suppliers to ensure that contract standards are met in practice.
 These are the main mitigations in addressing modern slavery in our supply chain.